Learn how to become ISO 13485 certified while avoiding the stress that tortures other quality system managers.

 - Repeat nonconformities (not possible during a Stage 1)

-Under the MDSAP, the grading system for nonconformities now uses a numbering system for grading of nonconformities: “Nonconformity Grading System for Regulatory Purposes and Information Exchange Study Group 3 Final Document GHTF/SG3/N19:2012.”
+Under the MDSAP, the grading system for nonconformities now uses a numbering system for grading nonconformities: “Nonconformity Grading System for Regulatory Purposes and Information Exchange Study Group 3 Final Document GHTF/SG3/N19:2012.”
 Any nonconformity is graded on a scale of one to four, and then two potential escalation rules are applied.
 If any nonconformities are graded as a four or a 5, then the auditor must assess whether a five-day notice to Regulatory Authorities is required.
-A five-day notice is required for in either of the following situations: 1) one or more finding grading of “5”; or 2) three or more findings graded as “4.”
+A five-day notice is required in either of the following situations: 1) one or more findings grading of “5”; or 2) three or more findings graded as “4.”
 If your Stage 1 audit results in a five-day notice, then you are not ready for your Stage 2 audit.
 For example, a complete absence of two required procedures in clauses 6.4 through 8.5 of ISO 13485:2016 would result in two findings with a grading of “4.”
 This would not result in a five-day notice, but the absence of a third required procedure would result in a five-day notice.

 The duration of your Stage 1 audit will be one or two days, but a 1.5-day audit is quite common for MDSAP Stage 1 audits.
 The reason for the 1.5-day Stage 1 audit is that it is challenging to assess readiness for Stage 2 in one day, and if the total duration of Stage 1 and Stage 2 is 5.5 days, then the Stage 2 audit could be completed in four days.
 The four-day audit is more convenient than a three-day audit for a two-person audit team.

 After your Stage 1 audit, you will receive an audit report, and you should expect findings.
 You should initiate corrective actions for each finding immediately, to make sure the findings are corrected and prevented from repeat occurrence before the Stage 2 audit.
 The duration between the audits is typically about 4-6 weeks.
-That does not leave much time for you to initiate a CAPA, perform an investigation of the root-cause, and implement corrective action.
+That does not leave much time for you to initiate a CAPA, perform an investigation of the root cause, and implement corrective action.
 At a minimum, you must submit a corrective action plan for each finding to your MDSAP auditing organization (AO) within 15 calendar days of receiving the finding.
-For any findings graded as a “4” or higher, you will need to provide evidence of implementing the corrective action plan to the AO with 30 calendar days of receiving the finding.
+For any findings graded as a “4” or higher, you will need to provide evidence of implementing the corrective action plan to the AO within 30 calendar days of receiving the finding.
 You are also unlikely to have enough time to conduct an effectiveness check prior to the Stage 2 audit.

 Step 6 – Stage 2, Initial ISO 13485 Certification Audit